Study in the United States

 On-Campus Work (20 hrs/week): F-1 students can work on-campus up to 20 hours per week during the academic year and full-time during official breaks.
 Jobs include positions at the library, dining hall, research labs, and administrative offices.

-H-1B Pathway: OPT and STEM OPT serve as a bridge to the H-1B work visa.
+H-1B Pathway: OPT serves as a bridge to the H-1B work visa.
 Many employers sponsor H-1B petitions for OPT employees.
-The H-1B lottery happens annually in March/April, and having STEM OPT gives you up to 3 chances to be selected while continuing to work legally.
+The H-1B lottery happens annually in March/April, and OPT allows you to continue working legally while pursuing employer sponsorship.

 Day-1 CPT (Caution): Some universities offer Day-1 CPT programmes that allow immediate off-campus work.
 While legal, these programmes are increasingly scrutinised by USCIS and can affect future visa petitions.
 We advise students to understand the implications fully before choosing such programmes.